^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for ultrasound of the small pelvis
+Indications for pelvic ultrasound

-2. Education in a small pelvis.
+2. Formations in the pelvis.

 3. Acyclic uterine bleeding.